tjmahr/fillgaze/README.md

 ### Finding gaps in the data

-We can use `find_gaze_gaps()` to find the gaps in a column of data.
+We can use `find_gaze_gaps()` to locate the gaps in a column of data.
 This function mostly is used internally.
 Users are not expectedly to routinely use this function, but I cover it here because the function for filling gaps relies on the data in this dataframe.

 ``` r
 find_gaze_gaps(df, GazeX) %>%